 How Much Is Your Help Desk Cost Per Ticket

 How much is your internal help desk cost per ticket?
-To get an idea of your cost per ticket, check out our help desk cost calculator lite!
+To get an idea of your cost per ticket, check out our help desk cost calculator!